-\paragraph*{When to stop the iterations.} It is rather subjective to judge when an initial condition setup can be considered sufficiently good, and this decision is strongly dependent on the type of application.
-In our experience, slowly reducing the value of $\mu$ (the maximum fractional distance a particle can be moved in one time step, see equation \ref{e.wvtdisplacement}) works extremely well and, for the cases we've studied \citep{RaskinWD1,RaskinWD2,FryerWDmerger,Passy11,Ellinger11} which include setups using from 100,000 to 50 million particles, convergence occurs in about 100 iterations, usually even after only 40 iterations.
+Judging when an initial setup is sufficiently good is application-dependent and at least somewhat subjective.
+In our experience, slowly reducing the value of $\mu$ (the maximum fractional distance a particle can be moved in one time step; see Equation \ref{e.wvtdisplacement}) works well.
+For the cases we've studied, which include setups using from 100,000 to 50 million particles \citep{RaskinWD1,RaskinWD2,FryerWDmerger,Passy11,Ellinger11}, convergence occurs in about 100 iterations, usually even after only 40 iterations.
 However, this number may strongly depend on the details of the algorithm, and the desired interpolation accuracy, an issue that we discuss in more detail in section \ref{s.comparison}.